tihomirahristozova/model/entities/Finance.Payments.PaymentSlipAmounts.md

 ### Party

 The party that is paying or receiving the money.
-The column can be left blank if there is no party involved (e.g. the amount is fee) or the party isn't present in the database yet.
-[Filter(multi eq)]
+The column can be left blank if there is no party involved (e.g. the amount is fee) or the party isn't present in the database yet. `Filter(multi eq)`

 _Type_: **[Parties](General.Contacts.Parties.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### PaymentReason

-The reason for the payment, as defined in Payment Reasons.
-[Filter(multi eq)]
+The reason for the payment, as defined in Payment Reasons. `Filter(multi eq)`

 _Type_: **[PaymentReasons](Finance.Payments.PaymentReasons.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### PaymentSlip

-The [PaymentSlip](Finance.Payments.PaymentSlipAmounts.md#paymentslip) to which this PaymentSlipAmount belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `PaymentSlip`(Finance.Payments.PaymentSlipAmounts.md#paymentslip) to which this PaymentSlipAmount belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[PaymentSlips](Finance.Payments.PaymentSlips.md)**
 _Indexed_: **True**